-Anthony Scaramucci Is Telling Friends Ivanka Trump Wants Him Back In The White House — REPORT
+The Mooch Is Reportedly Claiming Ivanka Trump Wants Him Back At The White House

 President Trump's first year at 1600 Pennsylvania Avenue entailed a startling rate of staff turnover.
 Still, no one matched the brief tenure of Anthony Scaramucci, also known as "the Mooch."
 The former communications director lasted all of 10 headline-fueled days before getting the presidential sack.
 But now some have reported that Scaramucci has been hinting at a White House gig, round two.